 Over 800 million people around the world live in poverty, and are subject to poor water quality.

-That means over 400 million children are at risk!
+That means over 400 million children are at risk of illness and death!

 A huge ongoing humanitarian disaster that Disaster Aid Australia is tackling under the Banner of ‘Safe Water for Every Child‘.